Skip to main content

 V1 generates:

-- Backend: .NET 10 Web API with Dapper ORM and PostgreSQL
+• Backend: .NET 10 minimal API with Dapper and PostgreSQL (one project, not a solution)

-- Frontend: Next.js 15 (App Router, TypeScript, Tailwind CSS)
+• Frontend: Next.js 16 (App Router, TypeScript, Tailwind CSS) with a typed API client

 Do I need an account to try it?